bhuvantej0124/AETHERRA-BHUVANTEJ/README.md

 1. Identification of unsafe manual cleaning practices
 2. System design using tripod, pulley, motor, and grabber
-3. Selection of lightweight and corrosion-resistant materials 4.Assembly of mechanical and lifting components 5.Installation over the manhole with proper alignment 6.Motorized or manual lifting for waste removal
+3. Selection of lightweight and corrosion-resistant materials
+4. Assembly of mechanical and lifting components
+5. Installation over the manhole with proper alignment
+6. Motorized or manual lifting for waste removal
-7.Load testing and safety evaluation
+7. Load testing and safety evaluation
-8.Performence assessment based on efficiency and ease of use
+8. Performence assessment based on efficiency and ease of use

 Feasibility and Viability